NASAWorldWind/NASAWorldWind.github.io/content/java/developer-guide/symbology/tactical-symbols.md

 #### Local ZIP Archive

-1. Download the World Wind MIL-STD-2525 [Symbol Icons ZIP archive](https://worldwind.arc.nasa.gov/milstd2525c/rev1/milstd2525-symbols.zip).
+1. Download the WorldWind MIL-STD-2525 [Symbol Icons ZIP archive](https://worldwind.arc.nasa.gov/milstd2525c/rev1/milstd2525-symbols.zip).
 Place the archive in a location that is accessible to the application.
 The following steps refer to the archive's location as MyApp/milstd2525-symbols.zip, where MyApp is the application root folder.

 2. Configure WorldWind by adding the following entry to the worldwind.xml configuration file: